The answer is simple: Join Solar Outdoors!

-- Chris Hillier (“Wolverine”) spoke about his travels and being the first person to successfully hike the Baja trail in Mexico
+- Chris Hillier (“Wolverine”) spoke about his travels and being the first person to succesfully hike the Baja trail in Mexico

 - A discussion on Isle Royale from an intern who lived there for a summer

-- A slide show on the lighthouse at South Manitou island from an employee who spends 6 weeks a year living there
+- A slide show on the lighthouse of South Manitou Island from an employee who spends 6 weeks a year living there

 - Club members talked about their long distance hike on the Camino de Santiago trail in Spain